yuemingruoan/CXPatcher/README.md

 There are new upcoming technologies developed this year that are capable of running DirectX 12 games and now you can have those embedded in CrossOver!
-In order to integrate that in CrossOver you just need switch on "Integrate D3DMetal (GPTK)"
+In order to update D3DMetal to the latest version in CrossOver you just need switch on "Integrate D3DMetal (GPTK)" (now it's on by default)

 <img width="300" alt="integrate external resources" src="https://github.com/italomandara/CXPatcher/assets/12135454/0da08a95-5003-46c1-985c-80f2ff6dd256">
 <img width="401" alt="integrate external resources" src="https://github.com/italomandara/CXPatcher/assets/12135454/9f709365-cd25-4d34-a737-6f68ff2bb491">